 Best case scenario, you'll suffer an incomplete fracture and “only” have to deal with swelling and pain, but still be able to walk, although gingerly.
 More likely, your foot won't be able to bear your weight and you will have to take a leave from work until it heals.

-Depending on the severity of the injury and whether displacement has occurred or not, you may need surgical help or it can heal naturally, but whatever the case may be, you can count on not being able to work for at least a few weeks.
+Depending on the severity of the injury and whether displacement has occurred or not, you may need surgical help, physical therapy or it can heal naturally, but whatever the case may be, you can count on not being able to work for at least a couple of weeks.

 Types of Metatarsal Guards

-Metatarsal work boots can have an internal and external guard.
-Initially, only external guards for metatarsal boots existed.
-They are made from impact-resistant plastics that cover the metatarsal bones up until the safety toe, and can be covered in leather for protection from heat and sparks.
+Metatarsal work boots can have an internal or an external guard.
+The met guards are made from impact-resistant plastics that cover the fragile bones all the way to the safety toe, and can be covered in leather for protection from heat and sparks.

 The internal metatarsal guard covers more-or-less the same area as the external guard but goes beneath the laces of work boots.
 They can barely be noticed, if at all, so they have no impact on the way the boots look.